 This Vegan Garbanzo Bean Soup is so tasty and doesn’t take too much effort to cook up.
 I offer two versions – one with an instant pot and one stove top.

 - Yield: 6 servings

 - 1 package of dry garbanzo beans usually 1 lb (chickpea beans)

 - 1 medium yellow onion or about 1 cup chopped

 - 2 garlic cloves, minced

-- 2 tbs of tomato powder (you can use tomato paste also)
+- 2 tablespoons of tomato powder (or you can use tomato sauce)

 - about 6 cups of water

-- about 1 cup of veggie broth to saute vegetables
+- about 1 cup of veggie broth to saute the vegetables (oil free option)

 - 1/4 cup of fresh parsley (adds a nice flavor and also a beautiful green color)